Best Philippines Travel Guide

 Quick answer

-The Philippines is a Southeast Asian archipelago of 7,641 islands grouped into Luzon, Visayas, and Mindanao.
-Home to 110 million people and 180+ languages, it is renowned for world-class beaches (Palawan, Boracay, Siargao), vibrant festivals (Sinulog, Ati-Atihan), unique cuisine (adobo, sinigang, lechon), and famously warm and hospitable people.
+The Philippines is a Southeast Asian archipelago of 7,641 islands split across Luzon, Visayas, and Mindanao, home to roughly 110 million people and over 180 languages.
+It’s best known for white-sand beaches (Palawan, Boracay, Siargao), colorful festivals like Sinulog and Ati-Atihan, dishes such as adobo, sinigang, and lechon, and some of the friendliest, most hospitable people you’ll meet anywhere.
 The capital is Manila.

 7,641